 Can you believe it?
-We're already halfway through Ramadan and it feels like we only just started yesterday!
+We're already near Ramadan and it feels like we only just had it yesterday!

 I am sure many of us began this month feeling overzealous to wake up for Tahajjud every day, read the entire Quran, and fulfill as many acts of worship as best as we can throughout the month.
 And I'm positive that all of us have made at least some form of progress, whether it be little or a lot.